kroolol/tuf-b450-pro-hackintosh-efi/README.md

 Apple Services (Serial number may need to be regenerted.)

-Audio.
-(Depending on the audio equipment you are using "layout id" value may need to be changed.)
+Audio (Depending on the audio equipment (headphones an etc.) you are using "layout id" value may need to be changed.)

 <article>